Nekolike/Mappy/README.md

 (Optional) Step 10: Done with searching for items?
 Hide Mappy with Ctrl+Numpad0

 (Optional) Step 11: Messed anything up or forgot something very important?
 Click "Reload Script" in the Mappy-Window to load the script from 0 again.
 You will have to set up your environment again.

-# Updates

-I will be using this section to inform about any updates on the tool which aren't published yet.

-09.01.2020
-- Saving is on a good way.
-It's not there yet but I am getting there.
-Hope to get it out before/on saturday.
-Categories can already be saved and loaded.
-Need to add this for the keywords in each category.
-- Added a smaller version of mappy called "mappy_region" which only contains buttons for the regions.
-Nothing more.
-Can't be locked but hidden via Ctrl + Numpad0
-- I am also constantly cleaning up this mess of a code.
-I've published it in a semi hardcoded stage.
-Don't do that.